IslasGalapagos/Chance-the-Game/README.md

 - [ ] ?
 Add shallow snapshots for some tests
 - [ ] Add Redux store
 - [ ] Add Score
+- [ ] ?
+Change description of some tests to more schematic